Manage event subscriptions (Recommended)

 6. Test the event subscription.

-1. On the Subscription Policy tab, click Test Event Subscription.
+1. On the Subscription Policy tab, click Debug Event Subscription.

-2. In the Create Event Test panel, set Product to ECS and Name to InstanceRestart:StartedDueToInstanceError.
+2. In the Create Event Debug panel, set Product to ECS and Name to InstanceRestart:StartedDueToInstanceError.

-The system generates the test content in JSON format.
+The system automatically generates the test content in JSON format.

 3. Click OK.

-An operation is successful message appears.
-Cloud Monitor sends a test notification to the alert contacts using the subscription policy's notification method.
+An Operation Is Successful message appears.
+Cloud Monitor automatically sends a test alert notification to the alert contacts based on the notification method in the subscription policy.

 View a subscription policy